JoseBSL/CV/README.md

 ### Curriculum vitae of Jose B. Lanuza

-This cv was built with the help of the template from [blmoore](https://github.com/blmoore/blmoore.github.io) but with several changes, I'm not a good friend of HTML...
+This cv was built with the help of the template from [blmoore](https://github.com/blmoore/blmoore.github.io)